zerosonesfun/wp-bluesky-autopost-per-author/README.md

-# Wilcosky Bluesky Auto-Poster
+# Bluesky Auto-Poster per Author

 Let each author at your WordPress website connect to their Bluesky account.
 When they publish a post, it is sent to their Bluesky account.
 (There is a 1 minute delay.)

 ## Plugin Overview

 This plugin allows each WordPress author to connect their Bluesky account using their handle and password.
 It then automatically posts published posts to their Bluesky account.

 ## How It Works